Climate change

 Our approach to decarbonisation

 In March 2024, we published our 2024-2026 Climate Action Transition Plan (the 2024-2026 CATP).
-The 2024-2026 CATP reflects a wide range of inputs, from our own market analysis, shareholder engagement, the IEA’s latest modelling to analysing peer approaches.
-We have listened to our stakeholders, using their input to inform our approach and are grateful to everyone who engaged with us.
+The 2024-2026 CATP reflects a wide range of inputs, from our own market analysis, shareholder engagement, and the IEA’s latest modelling to analysing peer approaches.

 Our 2024-2026 CATP sets out the four strategic pillars of our strategy, against which we will report annually on progress :

-- Managing our operational footprint: We continue to identify and deliver cost-effective emissions reduction opportunities for our Scope 1 and 2 emissions.
+- Managing our operational footprint: we continue to identify and deliver cost-effective emissions reduction opportunities for our Scope 1 and 2 emissions.
 Whilst our Scope 1 and 2 emissions reflect a small proportion of our industrial emissions footprint, these factors are within our control and we are developing solutions to address them, such as electrification and alternative fuel, as well as strengthening our own monitoring capabilities.

-- Responsibly reducing our Scope 3 emissions: We remain committed to the responsible phase-down of our coal portfolio.
+- Responsibly reducing our Scope 3 emissions: we remain committed to the responsible phase-down of our coal portfolio.
 We recognise the different roles of thermal coal and steelmaking coal – and the different transition pathways for both.

-- Advancing tomorrow through our transition-enabling commodities portfolio.
-The expected growth in clean energy and low-carbon technologies is leading to an increased need for ‘transition’ commodities and we are investing to meet an expected significant increase in demand for these.
+- Advancing tomorrow through our transition-enabling commodities portfolio: the expected growth in clean energy and low-carbon technologies is leading to an increased need for ‘transition’ commodities and we are investing to meet an expected significant increase in demand for these.

-- Driving new business models: We are positioning our business for the future through the pursuit of new business models that support the transition, such as recycling and carbon solutions.
+- Driving new business models: we are positioning our business for the future through the pursuit of new business models that support the transition, such as recycling and carbon solutions.

 Climate change governance